 Below are five tips for making this new holiday favorite steak charcuterie board:

 Choosing Your Steaks

 Don’t be shy, showcase a variety of Omaha Steaks!
 I used their five signature Private Reserve steak cuts for this beautiful board.
 It featured a filet mignon, ribeye, New York strip, T-bone, and a top sirloin.
+Check out the Ultimate Steak Cut Guide to discover the unique flavor profiles of each cut.
 The steaks are different thicknesses and have different levels of marbling because of the type of cut, so be sure to keep reading the rest of the tips to see how I was able to perfectly cook all five steaks at the same time.

 Room Temperature Steaks

 Prep the steaks at least an hour ahead of time.
 By bringing them up to room temperature, you can ensure a smoother grilling process.
 Pat the steaks dry to remove any outside moisture, season with a little olive oil and a whole lot of salt and let them rest.

 Grilling indirect helps you actively monitor the different cuts at the same time without over cooking them.
 I set my grill up for two zone cooking and brought the grill temperature to 300 F. Then I place the steaks on the cooler side of the grill.
 If you don’t plan on grilling, you can actually bake these on indirect heat before searing in a cast iron pan to recreate the process indoors.
 Use the Omaha Steak’s timer app to help you with this process.
 You can set the app for different steak types and thickness.